Why Should I Use Comments in Project Management Software?

 - Code (formats one line of text as code)

 We’ve all had an experience where seconds after we post a comment, we realize it contains a typo or isn’t as clear as it should be.
-For this reason, it’s important that you have the ability to edit comments directly after they’re posted.
+For this reason, it’s important that you can edit comments directly after they’re posted.

 Typically, you can edit your own comments within a few minutes of posting them.
 This window means that you can fix mistakes but that comments are later locked in for audit and data security purposes.